Printed Program in PDF (short)

 December 3 Wednesday Workshops

-10h - 13h Workshop Resounding Bodies in Studio 2, Ircam
+10h - 13h Workshop Resounding Bodies in Space in Studio 2, Ircam

 Anaïs del Sordo, voice, body harness